lulurun/earthworm/README.md

 * [`async`](https://github.com/caolan/async) for scheduling scraping tasks
 * [`html-minifier`](https://github.com/kangax/html-minifier) for minifying html in order to get stable scraping result

-# Philosophy

-* Decentralized, flat structure is beautiful and flexible.
-* All components in the system should be self-managed, it can do its own job and collaborate with other components.
-* Get things done just by `kickoff`

 # Overview

 Kick-off-crawling exposes a `Scraper` class and a `kickoff` function.